-In addition to (or instead of) utilizing Middlebury's processes and resources, any student, employee or covered third party who wishes to report a complaint of sexual assault, domestic violence, dating violence, or stalking may also pursue criminal charges with local, state, or federal law enforcement agencies.
+In addition to (or instead of) utilizing the Middlebury Institute's processes and resources, any student, employee or covered third party who wishes to report a complaint of sexual assault, domestic violence, dating violence, or stalking may also pursue criminal charges with local, state, or federal law enforcement agencies.

-A. Vermont
+A. Monterey